 In May 2020 SMT will offer a 3-part training series on using Twitter powerfully for activists and campaigners, in time zones to meet global needs.
 Signing up for this recording will add you to SMT's email list to hear about this upcoming training.

-Join over 1,000 campaigners from across the world who registered for these webinars offered in December 2019 to learn how campaigners across Africa, Asia, the U.S. and Latin America are using Twitter as a powerful tool to build people-powered campaigns for change.
+Join over 1,000 campaigners from across the world who registered for this webinar to learn how campaigners across Africa, Asia, the U.S. and Latin America are using Twitter as a powerful tool to build people-powered campaigns for change.

 Campaigners share how they are using Twitter to help Kenyan children win back their playgrounds, Indian human rights activists fight back against police intimidation, communities victimized by climate disasters in Mexico get organized, Palestinians win agreements from celebrities and corporations, local artists hold developers accountable, indigenous people of the Amazon fight back, and lots more.

-Presentations are in English, Spanish and Portuguese, with captioning in Arabic, Bahasa, French, Hindi, English, Spanish and Portuguese (French in process).
+Presentations are in English, Spanish and Portuguese, with captioning in Arabic, Bahasa, French, Hindi, English, Spanish and Portuguese.
 Contact us if you have a need for another language.